IIIe-IIe siècles av. J.-C

 Ier-IIIe siècles apr.
 J.-C

-Slovenian cities were built during this period, including Emona, a Roman colony established in AD 14 on the site of the present city centre of Ljubljana.
-It was built to continue the conquest of the Balkans by Emperor Augustus.
-Its role as an administrative and cultural centre has grown over the decades, giving it an increasingly strategic role.
-Enjoying real prosperity, the river Ljubljanica allowed Emona to transport goods between the Italian peninsula and central Europe.
-Other Slovenian cities had a certain reputation, such as Celeia (now Celje) and Poetovio (now Ptuj).
-The former became a major colony in the region and was given the prestigious nickname "Second Troy".
-The second was the main checkpoint for goods in transit between east and west, so much so that Emperor Trajan granted it the official and honorary status of a Roman city in 103 AD.
+Slovenian towns were built during this period, notably Emona, a Roman colony established in 14 AD on the site of today's downtown Ljubljana.
+It was built to continue Emperor Augustus' conquest of the Balkans.
+Its role as an administrative and cultural center grew over the decades, giving it an increasingly strategic role.
+The Ljubljanica River was a real source of prosperity, enabling Emona to transport goods between the Italian peninsula and Central Europe.
+Other Slovenian towns of some renown were Celeia (now Celje) and Poetovio (now Ptuj).
+The former established itself as a major settlement in the region, earning the prestigious nickname of "the second Troy".
+The latter was the main checkpoint for goods in transit between east and west, so much so that Emperor Trajan granted it official and honorary status as a Roman city in 103 AD.

 Années 550